Back

 • Practice using Bluebook on your testing device.

 • Ask for help at school.
-If you're using a school-managed device at a school you don't attend or at a test center, you probably won't have the permissions you need to fix issues on test day, neither will test day staff.
+If you’re using a school-managed device at a school you don’t attend or at a test center, you probably won’t have the permissions you need to fix issues on test day, and neither will test day staff.

 For in-school testing such as SAT School Day, your school will let you know how to prepare.